This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 Recently, prolonged exposure to DEET has been associated with rashness and skin irritation.
 Thus, it’s facing stricter regulations in Canada and the EU.
 Picaridin is another body-worn topical repellent and a suitable alternative.
 It offers about the same level of security with lower risks and greasiness.

 IR3535 derives from a naturally-occurring amino acid.
-Although it’s not as popular as DEET or picaridin, its topical use has shown promising repellency during assessments.
+Although it’s not as popular as DEET or picaridin, its topical use has shown effective repellency during assessments.
 This colorless, odorless, and biodegradable molecule is very well tolerated and has hardly any side effects.
 It is effective against biting insects and ticks that can’t stand its smell.

 Oil of Lemon Eucalyptus